skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 ```

 Constructors are called when the keyword `new` is used to create a class instance.
 For example, `Person p = new Person("Peter", "Doe", 26);` will automatically call the `Person` class constructor.

+It also common practice to create static methods for classes that might have multiple constructors.
+These methods then provide a name for *how* you are constructing the object.

 ### Control structures